LearnWeb3DAO/Defi-Exchange/README.md

             // transfer only (cryptoDevTokenAmount user can add) amount of `Crypto Dev tokens` from users account
             // to the contract
             cryptoDevToken.transferFrom(msg.sender, address(this), cryptoDevTokenAmount);
-            // The amount of LP tokens that would be sent to the user should be propotional to the liquidity of
+            // The amount of LP tokens that would be sent to the user should be proportional to the liquidity of
             // ether added by the user
             // Ratio here to be maintained is ->
             // (LP tokens to be sent to the user (liquidity)/ totalSupply of LP tokens in contract) = (Eth sent by the user)/(Eth reserve in the contract)